okta/okta.github.io/_source/_docs/api/resources/schemas.md

 ##### Description Details

- * *enum*: he value of the property is limited to one of the pre- defined enumerated value in the enum.
+ * `enum`: The value of the property is limited to one of the pre-defined enumerated values in the enum.
  The list of values for the enum has to be made up of unique elements.

- * *oneOf*: "non- empty array of valid JSON schemas. each schema has the following format.
+ * `oneOf`: Non-empty array of valid JSON schemas.
+Each schema has the following format.
  ~~~json
 {
   "const": "enumValue",
   "title": "titleValue"
 }
  ~~~
-In case enum is used in conjunction with oneOf, set of enumerated values and their order must be kept.
+In case enum is used in conjunction with `oneOf`, the set of enumerated values and their order must be kept.
 ~~~json
 {"enum": ["S","M","L","XL"],
   "oneOf": [